LunarG/VulkanTools/via/README.md

 Re-run VIA from the location your Vulkan application/game is supposed to run.

-#### "SUCCESS: Vulkan analysis able to create Vulkan Instance/Devices - However, No SDK Detected"
+#### "SUCCESS: Vulkan analysis able to create Vulkan X.Y instance/devices - However, No SDK Detected"

 ##### Problem:
 LunarG's VIA could detect no problems with your setup other than a missing SDK.
 It was able to run some limited tests and create both a Vulkan instance and device.